AdvancedPhotonSource/.github/profile/README.md

 - data-analysis: Tools and scripts for processing and analyzing experimental data

 - simulation: Simulation software for modeling beamline optics, detectors, and other components

+- AI: Trained models and frameworks for data inversion, adaptive experimentation, knowledge extraction and LLMs as scientific co-pilots